aedobbyn/multicolor/cran-comments.md

 0 errors | 0 warnings | 1 note

-* Note: Size of tarball: 28358982 bytes, which is likely due to the gif files that are used in the README.
+* The note is Size of tarball: 28358982 bytes, which is likely due to the gif files that are used in the README.

-## Reverse dependencies

-This is a new release, so there are no reverse dependencies.